yiningnie/yiningnie.github.io/index.md

 I am a linguist specializing in comparative syntax and morphology, especially in the domain of argument structure.
 My research integrates syntactic theory, typology and experimental methods.
 I have a particular interest in causative constructions and Austronesian languages.

 At SJSU, I teach syntax and semantics and advise projects in theoretical and experimental syntax.
 I am also affiliated with the ERC Synergy Project [LeibnizDream](https://leibnizdream.eu) and DFG Scientific Network Applicative alternations across languages (AAAL).
-I hold a PhD from [New York University](https://as.nyu.edu/departments/linguistics.html) and am from the southernmost city in Canada. 🇨🇦
+I received my PhD from [New York University](https://as.nyu.edu/departments/linguistics.html) and am from the southernmost city in Canada. 🇨🇦

 How to pronounce my name: [jɪˈnɪŋ ˈniː], I also accept [ˈjɪnɪŋ]